HanoverStatsLabs/resources/labs/Lab6Instructions.md

     a.
 Describe the overall shape of the distribution.
     b.
 Make a tally of the `sex` variable for the `heightSubset` data.
 What do you learn?
 How might this help to explain the shape of the histogram?

-3. When working with integer data such as `height`, we have to take care with our histogram bins / number of breaks, since integer data can interact badly with the breakpoints for creating the histogram bins.
+3. When working with whole number data such as `height`, we have to take care with our histogram bins / number of breaks, since whole number data can interact badly with the breakpoints for creating the histogram bins.

-	For example, if we have bins of width 1.4 with the first bin starting at 0, then the breaks are at 0, 1.4, 2.8, 4.2, etc.  Notice that some bins have two integers (2.8 to 4.2 has 3 and 4) while others have one integer (1.4 to 2.8 has only 2).
+	For example, if we have bins of width 1.4 with the first bin starting at 0, then the breaks are at 0, 1.4, 2.8, 4.2, etc.  Notice that some bins have two whole numbers (2.8 to 4.2 has 3 and 4) while others have one whole number (1.4 to 2.8 has only 2).
 So the frequencies of the bins are not easily comparable.

-	Also, if we have bins of width less than 1 then some bins will be empty just because they do not contain an integer within their bounds.
+	Also, if we have bins of width less than 1 then some bins will be empty just because they do not contain an whole number within their bounds.

 	To avoid these problems, we can put breaks specifically at all the ".5" marks on the axis.
 We use the `seq` command to create a sequence of numbers with a given start value, stop value, and step size.
 	```r